nbvquang99/ID311-Individual-Project/README.md

 <p align="center"><em>State Diagram</em></p>

 There are seven states in the above diagram.
 These states are represented by a `gameState` global variable in the source code.
 At each frame of game, `gameState` will be checked to draw appropriated objects.
-# Highlight
+# IV.
+Highlight
+- There are some mistakes during the structural design.
+Firstly, I plan that the game states should be around 3 which is simple enough to use a global `gameState` variable instead of a State machine class pattern design.
+However, with improvement in the game idea, the game state becomes more complex but lacks time to change the approach.
+Besides that, some classes could be combined and merged with the coincidental properties, methods and then declare child classes to inherit them.
+- Future improvement:
+  - Re-design the classes, using more inheritance.
+  - Using a state machine class.
+  - Add more types of attacker and more Bosses to fight with.
+  - Optimize the stats to make the game balance.

-# Acknowledge
+# V. Acknowledge
 - Reference: [Taylor Edgerton Repository](https://github.com/TaylorEdgerton/Creative-Coding-Game)
-- Some of the assets (audios, videos, images) are taken from the repository of Tayler.
+- Some of the assets (audios, videos, images) are taken from the repository of Tayler Edgerton.
 - The **BASIC** game idea is based on the game of Taylor Edgerton.
 - All the source code in this repository, gameplay logic and improvement are implemented from scratch by Nguyen Ba Vinh Quang.